 Band X '69 (l to r) J. King, J. Fortier, A. Swanson, D. Hansen, E. Struble, J. Toczynski.

 Band X continued to record at Midwestern Sound during this period.
 Phil Roberts would sometimes open his studio late at night after a gig, and the band would work on songs for a future album release.
-Roberts had a disc cutting machine at the studio that could produce acetates of what the band had done, and over a period of several months they had recorded ten tracks.
+Roberts made tapes of the music they produced, and over a period of several months they recorded what amounted to ten tracks.
 One of these, Edgar Struble's "Worthy of the Sun", was earmarked for the band's second single.

 A band crisis occurred when Dan Hansen unexpectedly left the group in early 1969 to go to Las Vegas with a friend.
 Band X had gigs scheduled, and ran ads in several large newspapers looking for a replacement on guitar.
 Wayne Waddell (a.k.a.
 Tex Gabriel) answered the ad and passed the audition.
 He only played with Band X for a few months until Hansen returned.
 Tex Gabriel then moved to New York City and joined Elephant's Memory, the band that backed John Lennon on several recordings and performances in the early 70's.
 Sadly, Gabriel passed away in 2010.

 Edgar Struble left the band in the summer of 1969 for a full-time solo gig at a piano bar/lounge where he could earn more money for college than he could in Band X. Struble was replaced by Rod DeWitt from Reed City, but the second single and the proposed album never saw the light of day.
 The end of the decade witnessed the slow death of the teen dance clubs across the state.
 With its members now attending college at Ferris State and Michigan State, Band X moved into playing more college gigs and hooked up with a new booking agency in Fort Wayne, Indiana.